bymatej/postgres-docker-multiple-databases/README.md

 There is just one service (`db`) that is the actual Postgres container.

-There are two volumes of which one of them is defined at the bottom (`data-volume`) and it holds (persists) the DB data.
+There are two volumes of which one of which is defined at the bottom (`data-volume`) and it holds (persists) the DB data.

 Let's focus on the `db` service.

 - Image is `postgres:14.2`.
 Test it with a different version if needed.
 - container name is irrelevant (change it to your liking)
 - environment variables are read from the `.env` file by default: NEVER PUSH YOUR `.env` FILE TO GIT.
 KEEP IT ON YOUR SERVER WITH ALL ITS SECRETS!
-The `.env-example` is provided as the example on how the `.env` should look like.
+The `.env-example` is provided as an example of what the `.env` should look like.
 - port is irrelevant, the default one is used
 - volumes are already explained: the first one is for the data persistence, and the second one mounts a directory with a script into the initdb